bregman-arie/devops-exercises/README.md

 </b></details>

 <details>
-<summary>Give an example of a time you were able to change the view of a team about a particular tool/project/technology</summary><br><b>
+<summary>Give an example of a time when you were able to change the view of a team about a particular tool/project/technology</summary><br><b>
 </b></details>

 <details>